Ed-Cupaioli-LLC/tolenas-winery/_pages/reservation.md

 ---
 _schema: page
 title: Reservations
+bg-image: /img/visit-tolenas-winery.jpg
 permalink: /reservation/
-bg-image: /img/visit-tolenas-winery.jpg
-reservation-link: /reservation/
-layout: reservation
 ---
 ## Make a reservation

-Tolenas is open for tastings on Friday, Saturday, and Sunday.
-We offer seating times between the hours of 11am-3pm.
+Tolenas is open for tastings Friday, Saturday, Sunday and Monday.
+We are open for tastings between 11am and 4pm.
 Reservations are highly recommended for all parties and are REQUIRED for parties of 6 or more people.
 Check for reservation availability and book your appointment below.

 With your private tasting enjoy: